 With early detection it is possible to treat corneal conditions, which will avoid the risk of having to do surgery.
 If some corneal diseases and dystrophies are not caught early enough, the best option could be a corneal transplant.
 By substituting the diseased cornea with a new one, the eyes can be restored to normal.
-Artificial corneas (also known as keratoprosthesis) are also an option for patients whose transplants have not been successful, or who were ineligible for a transplant in the first place.

 Which doctor should I see?